trailblazer/trailblazer/README.md

 # Trailblazer

 _Trailblazer is a thin layer on top of Rails.
-It gently enforces object-oriented encapsulation and code structure._
+It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._

 ## Mission

 While _Trailblazer_ offers you abstraction layers for all aspects of Ruby On Rails, it does _not_ missionize you.
 Whereever you want, you may fall back to the "Rails Way" with fat models, monolithic controllers, helpers, etc. This is not a bad thing, but allows you to step-wise introduce Trailblazer's encapsulation in your app without having to rewrite it.

 Trailblazer is all about structure.
 It helps re-organizing existing code into smaller components where different concerns are handled in separated classes.
-Forms go into form objects, views are object-oriented MVC controllers, the business logic happens in dedicated domain objects that are backed by completely decoupled persistance objects.
+Forms go into form objects, views are object-oriented MVC controllers, the business logic happens in dedicated domain objects backed by completely decoupled persistance objects.

 Again, you can pick which layers you want.
 Trailblazer doesn't impose technical implementations, it offers mature solutions for re-occuring problems in all types of Rails application.